The National Electricity Law sets out the key responsibilities of the Panel namely:

 The RERT is a mechanism in the National Electricity Rules that allows AEMO to contract for reserves ahead of a period where AEMO projects there to be a reserve shortfall.
 A projected reserve shortfall is where the amount of generation, interconnector and demand response capacity is projected to be below the level consistent with the reliability standard.

-The Panel is required to develop and publish guidelines which provide guidance for AEMO in its procurement and operation of the RERT.
+The Panel is required to develop and publish guidelines that provide guidance for AEMO in its procurement and operation of the RERT.

-The latest version of the guidelines were made in August 2020 to reflect the implementation of a temporary out of market capacity reserve, called the Interim Reliability Reserve, the rules for which were recommended and approved by Energy Ministers in August 2020.
+The latest version of the guidelines were made in August 2020 to reflect the implementation of a temporary out of market capacity reserve, called the Interim Reliability Reserve.
+These rules were recommended and approved by Energy Ministers in August 2020.

 Principles and Guidelines for Maintaining Power System Security